Unraveling the Mysteries of Medicare

 - Should I choose traditional Medicare or Medicare Advantage?

-- If I choose traditional Medicare, do I need Medicare Supplement (MedSupp) or Medigap policy?
+- If I choose traditional Medicare, do I need Medicare Supplement (MedSupp) or a Medigap policy?

 - Which Medicare Supplement plan is right for me?